DilanjanDK7/Feature_extraction_Container/docs/TECHNICAL_DETAILS.md

   - "higuchi": Higuchi Fractal Dimension (generally more direct and robust for time series)
   - "psd": Power Spectral Density method (connects to spectral properties)

-- `higuchi_kmax`: Maximum k value for Higuchi method (default: N/10)
+- `kmax`: Maximum k value for Higuchi method (default: 10)
+  - Controls the maximum scale for analysis in the Higuchi algorithm
   - Higher values include more scales but may introduce noise
-  - Typical range: N/20 to N/5 depending on time series length
+  - Typical range: 10 to 64 depending on time series length and characteristics

 - `psd_freq_range`: Frequency range for power-law fitting in PSD method
   - Default: [0.01, 0.1] Hz